cooleydw494/codemonkeys/README.md

 # The Default Program (main.py)

 The heart of CodeMonkeys is `main.py`, a generic but complete template for improving whatever is in your `WORK_PATH`.
-This file is the default entry-point and is designed to work well out of the box, and to be powerfully customizable using only `monkey-manifest.yaml` configurations. `main.py` is a top-down look at the default Monkey Program.
+This file is the default entry-point and is designed to work well out of the box, and to be powerfully custom using only `monkey-manifest.yaml` configurations. `main.py` is a top-down look at the default Monkey Program.
 During installation, a copy of this file is stored in `programs/my-first-program`.
 The `programs` directory is a location for your own variations of the main.py file, should you feel the urge to start writing your own programs.
 If you're thinking